KnospeW/IQ-link-Game/README.md

-# Introduction to Software Systems
+# Introduction to Software Systems 2016
-## 2016 COMP1110/COMP1140/COMP1510/COMP6710
+COMP1110/COMP1140/COMP1510/COMP6710

-## Announcements
-Welcome to COMP1110 for 2016.
+Welcome to Introduction to Software Systems for 2016.
 You should find all the information you need on this web site, and on the piazza forum, which you'll be invited to join in week one.

-Welcome to Introduction to Software Systems.

 This course has three broad foci:
 - core computer science, such as data structures, programming language fundamentals, complexity, as well as some history;